mehulagg/gitlab/doc/ci/yaml/README.md

-- If `needs:` is set to point to a job that is not instantiated because of `only/except` rules or otherwise does not exist, the pipeline is created with a YAML error.
+- If `needs:` is set to point to a job that is not instantiated because of `only/except` rules or otherwise does not exist, the pipeline is not created and a YAML error is shown.
 - The maximum number of jobs that a single job can need in the `needs:` array is limited:
   - For GitLab.com, the limit is 50.
 For more information, see our [infrastructure issue](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/7541).